ray-project/ray/doc/source/rllib/rllib-algorithms.rst

     **PPO architecture:** In a training iteration, PPO performs three major steps: sampling a set of episodes or episode fragments (1), converting these into a train batch and updating the model(s) using a clipped objective and multiple SGD passes over this batch (2), and synching the weights from the Learners back to the EnvRunners (3).
-    PPO scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learner workers for updating the model(s).
+    PPO scales out on both axes, supporting multiple EnvRunners for sample collection and multiple GPU- or CPU-based Learners for updating the model(s).

 **Tuned examples:**
 `Pong-v5 <https://github.com/ray-project/ray/blob/master/rllib/tuned_examples/ppo/atari_ppo.py>`__,